 The team also dressed in their finest red attire and as well-known characters beginning with the letter R, from fictional names Little Red Riding Hood to Rocky.

 Resident Stanley Rainsford said: “Everyone looked wonderful – it was lovely to see and they made a big difference!”

 Meanwhile, Yarnton Residential and Nursing Home in Oxfordshire hosted a quiz night for the community enjoy.
 Selling tickets off for £2 per person, with all proceeds going to the charity, the team asked a string of red-themed questions while people sat back and relaxed over a glass of red wine.

-Wear It Beat it is held every year to raise funds and awareness of the British Heart Foundation, paying for life saving research into heart and coronary disease, which kills 400 people in the UK every single day.
+Wear It Beat it is held every year to raise funds and awareness for the British Heart Foundation, paying for life-saving research into heart and coronary disease, which kills 400 people in the UK every single day.